How To Figure Out Kw

 5. Keyword Mapping and Content Strategy:

 Match your chosen keywords to specific pages or sections of your website.
-This involves developing a keyword map that outlines which keywords each page will target.
+Day to day, this involves developing a keyword map that outlines which keywords each page will target.
 This strategic approach ensures that your content is optimized for specific search terms and avoids keyword cannibalization (competing pages targeting the same keywords).

 6. On-Page Optimization: